DuinoBasedLearning/DuinoBasedLearning.github.io/equipment.md

 ![Motor](motorra2.png)

 <ul>
-  <li><b>Arduino Due shield:</b> The input and output range of our plant is &plusmn 5v while the Arduino Due can only handle signals in the [0,3.3]v range.
+  <li><b>Arduino Due shield:</b> The input and output range of our plant is &#xB1 5v while the Arduino Due can only handle signals in the [0,3.3]v range.
 In order to avoid this problem, a signal conditioner in the shape of a shield has been designed.  </li>
 </ul>

 ![DueShield](shield.png)